AYoonesi/AYoonesi.github.io/content/posts/American Contract Law I: An Overview/index.md

     appendFilePath: true # to append file path to Edit link
 ---

-American Contract Law I, along with its companion course Contracts II, offers a thorough exploration of contract law in the United States.
-Designed to mirror the content of a first-year law school class, this course is structured into seven distinct modules, each focusing on key aspects of contract formation and enforcement.
+American Contract Law I and Contracts II give students a deep look into U.S. contract law.
+These courses match what first-year law students learn split into seven parts that cover how contracts start and get enforced.

-The course's structure emphasizes self-directed learning, a departure from the traditional Socratic method employed in many law schools.
-This approach, while initially seeming insufficient due to its brevity (exemplified by an 18-minute lecture on Bailey v.
-West), proves highly effective.
-Students dedicate approximately 95% of their time to independent study, delving into case law, casebooks, and treatises.
-This format not only teaches the fundamentals of American contract law but also cultivates essential skills in legal analysis and research.
+The courses let students learn on their own, which is different from how many law schools teach.
+At first, this might seem too short - like an 18-minute talk on Bailey v.
+West - but it works well.
+Students spend about 95% of their time studying by themselves, reading cases, books, and legal writings.
+This teaches them about American contract law and helps them get better at looking at laws and doing research.

-Each module is built around a series of common-law cases, seamlessly integrating legal doctrines with policy discussions.
-The course also covers critical sections of the Uniform Commercial Code (UCC), which governs the sale of goods.
-By the end of the course, learners gain a comprehensive understanding of contract formation, including concepts such as offer, acceptance, consideration, and promissory estoppel.
+Each part uses real court cases to teach mixing legal rules with talks about policy.
+The courses also teach important parts of the Uniform Commercial Code (UCC), which deals with selling goods.
+By the end, students know a lot about how contracts are made, including ideas like offer, acceptance, consideration, and promissory estoppel.

 The seven modules cover:
 1. Offer and Acceptance